 WHAT WE EXPECT FROM YOU!

 First and foremost we expect that you will provide one of our puppies with a loving home.
 Although we do encourage all of our new puppy parents to compete in some American Kennel Club events, it is not mandatory for you to be chosen to have one of our pups.
 In fact, most of our puppies that go to their new homes do not compete in in any AKC events!

 We do not require that our puppies go to homes that are close to the Pittsburgh area as we are simply more concerned with them finding the perfect forever home.
 (COVID is making the task of placing puppies hard and some families will simply not be able to get here to pick up their puppy if they are offered one.)

 We would like for our puppies to go through basic obedience classes that will help you shape your puppy into being all that they can be.
 Although you may already know the basics, the environment is the key to learned behaviors!
 Positive training is the best way for you to get the most out of your puppy in the long run.
-We disagree with and do not allow the use of electronic training collars (human operated shock collars, not invisible fence collars) because Dalmatians do not respond well to them.
+We do not allow the use of electronic training collars (human operated e-collars, not invisible fence collars).
 The negative use of prong or choke collars is also not in the dogs best interest.
 We feel that this type of training is lazy training to get immediate results and it will cause other unwanted behavioral issues that would otherwise not be present.
 Training doesn’t happen overnight and takes a lot of patience and time to make puppies well behaved!

 – Quick Tip: Clicker training from a young age works wonders! –

 We expect for you to make sure that your Dal has enough mental and physical exercise.
 Many Dalmatian’s brains will get board easily as they are very smart.
 That is why they should be given brain games on top of physical exercise.